HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 - **Audit trail**: Document when temporal precedence was the deciding factor for transparency and quality assurance
 - **System behavior**: Ensure predictable behavior when multiple equally valid codes exist

-### OMOP CDM Alignment (Purple Box)
-The alignment process encompasses concept relationship lookup to traverse vocabulary hierarchies, standard concept validation to ensure OMOP compliance, and domain classification to properly categorize clinical concepts.
-This technical framework ensures that transformed data integrates seamlessly with OMOP's analytical infrastructure while maintaining the semantic meaning of the original clinical information.

 ## Key Challenges and Considerations
 This transformation pattern deliberately excludes free text handling, recognizing the significant challenges it poses to OMOP's structured requirements.
 While FHIR's flexibility allows for free text descriptions when structured codes are unavailable, OMOP's analytics-focused design requires standardized vocabularies.
-The decision to scope out free text represents a practical approach that prioritizes data quality and consistency over comprehensive coverage.

-For implementations encountering free text scenarios, additional processing through terminology servers or natural language processing tools may be necessary to convert textual descriptions into standardized codes before applying this transformation pattern.
+The decision to scope out free text in a project may be a pragmatic approach that prioritizes data quality and consistency over comprehensive coverage.
+For implementations encountering and wishing to include free text, additional processing through utilization of terminology servers or natural language processing tools may be necessary to convert textual descriptions into standardized codes before applying this transformation pattern.

-## Conclusion

-This systematic approach to FHIR CodeableConcept transformation ensures that clinical data maintains its semantic meaning while conforming to OMOP's standardized vocabulary requirements.
-By focusing on structured codes and implementing robust prioritization logic, the pattern provides a reliable foundation for clinical data analytics while acknowledging the inherent challenges in bridging different healthcare data standards.

 ### Value-as-concept map patterns